-The Master of Engineering Leadership (MEL) in Urban Systems is an intensive one-year degree program that equips you with the high-level technical skills needed to develop practical and sustainable solutions to meet the challenges associated with large urban infrastructure systems.
+The Master of Engineering Leadership (MEL) in Urban Systems is an intensive one-year degree (January to December) that equips you with the high-level technical skills needed to develop practical and sustainable solutions to meet the challenges associated with large urban infrastructure systems.

 There is a growing demand for talented professionals with a confident understanding of engineering and urban planning and who have the management and leadership skills to guide large and complex projects.
 Graduates of this program will be highly sought after for their unique combination of leadership and technical sector-specific skills.

 Watch this video and learn more about this unique technical management program from our students and professors.

 - prepare you to assume the professional responsibilities of managing all facets of urban infrastructure systems

 - broaden your sector-relevant skills through a project-based curriculum that covers all stages of the industry value chain